Taiguoguo/Taiguoguo-Research/_pages/about.md

 By showing both *why* adolescent sleep matters and *how often* it is compromised, Galván's analysis directly motivates my investigation into whether personlized music listening could serve as a feasible, engaging method to improve sleep quality within these real-world constraints.

-*This referenece list represents the methodological foundation of my current work.
-I continue to review emerging literautre in music neuroscience and sleep science.*

-*I am actively expanding this literature base as my research progresses.*

-### Foundational Papers Supporting My Methodology:

-1. **
-  ### Foundational Papers:
-  1. **Music and Sleep**

   This unique combination allows me to ask new questions and find practical solutions for sleep improvement through music.